ChangedUser/sabi/README.md

 A small CLI language learning tool for japanese hiragana, katakana and kanji written in Rust.

 ### How to use
-Use a .ron file with a structure similar to /config/translation.ron ( or simply use the given example ) and start the program with
+Use a .ron file with a structure similar to /config/translation.ron ( or simply use the given example ) and start the program with running
 ```
-./sabi -d /config/translation.ron
+cargo run -- -d example/translation.ron
 ```

 You will be instantly asked to answer the given kana or kanji!